dev-academy-programme/computer-setup/ubuntu-setup.md

 ### 4.5 Installing Node and NPM with NVM

-Install the latest "Long Term Support" (i.e. very stable) version of node
+Install the latest "Long Term Support" (i.e. very stable) version of node:

 Run this command in your terminal: